stefanprodan/kustomizer/README.md

 - Validates all resources with dry-run apply, and applies only the ones with changes.
 - Applies first custom resource definitions (CRDs) and namespaces, waits for them to register and only then applies the custom resources.
 - Waits for the applied resources to be fully reconciled (checks the ready status of replicasets, services, ingresses, and other custom resources).
-- Deletes stale objects like ConfigMap and Secrets generated with Kustomize or other tools.
+- Deletes stale objects like ConfigMaps and Secrets generated with Kustomize or other tools.

 Kustomizer relies on [server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) and requires a Kubernetes cluster **v1.18** or newer.